 Oracle Database QoS Management helps manage the resources that are shared by applications in a cluster.
 Oracle Database QoS Management can help identify and resolve performance bottlenecks.
 Oracle Database QoS Management does not diagnose or tune application or database performance issues.
 When tuning the performance of your applications, the goal is to achieve optimal performance.
 Oracle Database QoS Management does not seek to make your applications run faster, but instead works to remove obstacles that prevent your applications from running at their optimal performance levels.

-This section provides a basic description of how Oracle Database QoS Management works and evaluates the performance of workloads on your system.
-The basic steps performed by Oracle Database QoS Management are as follows:
+This section provides a basic description of how Oracle Database QoS Management works, and of how it evaluates the performance of workloads on your system.

-Uses a policy created by the QoS administrator to:
+Uses a policy created by the QoS administrator to do the following:

-Each work request is assigned to a Performance Class by using the attributes of the incoming work requests (such as the database service to which the application connects).
+Assign each work request to a Performance Class by using the attributes of the incoming work requests (such as the database service to which the application connects).

-Determine the target response time (Performance Objective) for each Performance Class.
+Determine the target response times (Performance Objectives) for each Performance Class.